Kelly Marie Clarke

 I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology, funded by the Northern Bridge Doctoral Training Partnership (NBDTP).

 I am interested in examining the interactions/connections that existed during the Early Medieval period, and how interactions were sustained.
-Both my BA and MA dissertations, also completed at Durham, focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence and databases.
+My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence to explore contact in the early-medieval period.

-My PhD project widens my geographical focus and investigates interactions between the Anglo-Saxon kingdoms and Gaul in the seventh century through three interlinked perspectives: political connections; trading networks and ecclesiastical ties.
+My PhD project widens my geographical focus and investigates interactions between the Anglo-Saxon kingdoms and northern Merovingian Gaul in the seventh century through three interlinked perspectives: political connections; trading networks and ecclesiastical ties.
 Most recent scholarship examines these regions separately, but using an interdisciplinary and transnational approach will produce a richer interpretation of regional relationships in the early Middle Ages.
-Through a comparative analysis of textual sources, material culture and manuscript evidence from both regions, my project will re-evaluate our understanding of the importance of intercultural relationships to the formation and development of seventh-century kingdoms and culture, and investigate their wider significance in shaping and (re-)making the North-Sea World.
+Through a comparative analysis of textual sources, material culture and manuscript evidence from both regions, my project will re-evaluate our understanding of the importance of intercultural relationships to the formation and development of seventh-century kingdoms and culture, and investigate their wider significance in shaping and (re-)making the southern North Sea world.

 2017: 'Contacts, Coinage and Control in the southern North Sea: A reassessment of Anglo-Saxon and Merovingian coinage produced during the seventh century', Society for Medieval Archaeology Student Colloquium (Newcastle University, 1st December 2017)